 - Is your report formatted appropriately? (according to guidelines provided with the task or by your institution, or according to generally accepted norms for the type of report you have written)?

-- Have all other parameters of the task been adhered to (deadlines, formatting, word count, cover page, referencing)?
+- Have all other parameters of the task been adhered to (deadlines, formatting, word count, cover page See the glossary definition, referencing)?

 Is your writing well organised?

-- Does the essay/report have a clear introduction, body and conclusion?
+- Does the essay/report have a clear introduction Go to the Example Introductions page, body and conclusion?

-- Does the introduction have a hook or background information leading to a thesis statement?
+- Does the introduction Go to the Example Introductions page have a hook or background information leading to a thesis statement See the glossary definition?